ClevelandIII/Cosmetology/SDLCTwo.md

 - Cleveland: Bug fixed & formmatted index modal, made it so that you can add visits in list page in addition to profile page, working on the sort buttons.

 - Abdi: password recovery and search work

+5/6/2022

+- Cleveland: Fixed list bug that logged the user out, worked on sort function

+- Abdi: Fixed new bugs, password recovery and search